25 September 2018

 Effects Of Excessive Teeth Whitening

-Teeth Whitening For People With Braces
+Teeth Whitening for People with Braces

 If you choose a teeth whitening kit to do it at home, the whitening trays will come with space for brackets without making them dislodged.
 After the braces are removed, you might find the areas beneath the braces look yellowish or darker than other areas of your teeth.
-In such situations, your dentists can provide you with a touch-up treatment to lighten the discoloured areas.
+In such situations, your dentists can provide a touch-up treatment to lighten the discoloured areas.

-Who Are Not Advised To Go For Teeth Whitening
+Who Are Not Advised to Go for Teeth Whitening

-Children Under The Age Of 15
+Children Under the Age Of 15

-People Who Struggle With Gum Disease, Cavities, And Worn Enamel
+People Who Struggle with Gum Disease, Cavities, And Worn Enamel

 People With Unrealistic Expectations